liver cancer

 10. Cancer care at Omega Hospitals

 Omega Hospitals comprises top oncologists, hepatologists, and gastroenterologists in India who are highly experienced and skilled in delivering patients with the best medical care possible, showing empathy and consideration.
-The specialists treat liver tumour using a multidisciplinary approach that involves active participation from other medical specialists to treat the illness and promote a speedy recovery.
+The specialists treat liver tumours using a multidisciplinary approach that involves active participation from other medical specialists to treat the illness and promote a speedy recovery.

 References: